phtrivier/wirth/plan/log.md

+# 2021-04-28 20:00-20:45
+- Loaded generated binary code into cli-risc
+Full loop is now done, but organisation needs to be cleaned up.
 # 2021-04-28 13:30-14:00
 - Introduced some helper functions for tree
 - Added possibility to parse ident := ident
 # 2021-04-27 18:00-20:00
 - Introduced codegen for basic assignements to contants
 # 2021-04-26 12:30-13:30